Flux159/blog/content/experiments/000005-vscode-online.md

 - Use the command palette and follow the instructions to setup a local environment
 - Note that you need to have a vscode online account AND an Azure account here
 - The azure account also needs to have a subscription "plan" for VSCode online even though you won't be using their environments
-- Once environment is setup, you want to connect to the environment from online.visualstudio.com
+- Once environment is setup, you want to connect to the environment from https://online.visualstudio.com
 - In the environment, you'll automatically connect to the folder you specified as the workspace
 - Change the max file watchers so that VSCode doesn't complain (and node/yarn don't complain)
-- I wanted to work with a Gatsby app, and realized that a few things were different in the Ubuntu environment than on my Mac (python is defaulted to python 2, file watchers, no node.js / yarn until installed, etc.).
-These changes are for a different article on working with Node.js apps in Ubuntu.
+- I wanted to work with a Nodejs app and also do Jupyter development, so I also set those up.

 # Step by Step